 This 'talking openly' unlocks the door to looking at all thinkable options.
-These include convincing the individuals in a personal crisis to visit a crisis intervention centre, referring severely suffering terminally ill to a hospice or the palliative ward of a appropriately equipped clinic, suggesting alternative treatments, directing patients who feel ill treated by their General Practitioner to other physicians, and so on; always depending on the individual's needs.
-Over one third of DIGNITAS' daily 'telephone-work' is counselling individuals who are not even members of the association who thus receive an 'open ear' and initial advice free of charge.
+These include advising the individuals in a personal crisis to visit a crisis intervention centre, referring severely suffering terminally ill to the palliative ward of an appropriately equipped clinic, suggesting alternative treatments, directing patients who feel ill treated by their general practitioner to other clinicians, and so on; always depending on the individual's needs.
+Over one third of DIGNITAS' daily 'telephone-work' is counselling individuals who are not even members of the association who thus receive an 'open ear' and initial advice free of charge.34

-The experience of our organisation, drawn from over 16 years of working in the field of suicide prophylaxis and suicide attempt prevention, shows that - paradoxically - the option of an assisted/accompanied suicide without having to face the severe risks inherent in commonly-known suicide attempts is one of the best methods of preventing suicide attempts and suicide.
+The experience of DIGNITAS, drawn from over 17 years of working in the field of suicide prophylaxis and suicide attempt prevention, shows that the option of an assisted/accompanied suicide without having to face the severe risks inherent in commonly-known suicide attempts is one of the best methods of preventing suicide attempts and suicide.
 It may sound paradoxical: in order to prevent suicide attempts, one needs to say 'yes' to suicide.
 Only if suicide as a fact is acknowledged, accepting it generally to be a means given all humans to withdraw from life and also accepting and respecting the individual's request for an end in life, the door can be opened to 'talk about it' and tackle the root of the problem which made the individual suicidal in the first place.

-Knowing about a 'real' option will deter many from attempting/committing suicide through insufficient, undignified means.
-Furthermore, in the preparation of an accompanied suicide, next-of-kin and friends are involved in the preparation process and encouraged to be present during the last hours: this gives them a chance to mentally prepare for the departure of a loved one and thus give their support and affection to the suicidal person until the very end of life.
+A 'real' option will deter many from attempting/committing suicide through insufficient, undignified means.
+Furthermore, at DIGNITAS, in the preparation of an assisted/accompanied suicide, next-of-kin and friends are involved in the preparation process and encouraged to be present during the last hours: this gives them a chance to mentally prepare for the departure of a loved one and thus give their support and affection to the suicidal person until the very end of life.